Is It Worth Visiting Andorra la Vella?

 Where to eat in Andorra la Vella

 Come to think of it, that’s how we ended up eating one of the most memorable meals we can recall.
-In Andorra, “Let’s see where this road takes us” took us by a small , random restaurant with a number of cars in its parking lot.
+In Andorra, “Let’s see where this road takes us” took us by a small, random restaurant with quite a few cars in its parking lot.
 We took a chance and entered.
-It ended up as a blog post tht you might enjoy reading.

 Impressions of Andorra la Vella

-Now, whenever anyone asks us what we thought of Andorra la Vella, we tell them that the capital is like Gatlinburg on steroids.
-It’s all rustic stone and wood buildings in a wooded, mountain setting.
+Now, whenever anyone asks us if Andorra la Vella is worth a visit, we tell them that the capital is like Gatlinburg on steroids.
+It’s all rustic stone and wood buildings in a wooded mountain setting.

 Come to think of it, the whole country looks like that.

 We drove all over the country and took advantage of the perfect outdoor weather with a bit of hiking.
-We even reminisce about the food and the views.
-So yes, Andorra and Andorra la Vella are worth it.
+We’ve been reminiscing about the food and the views ever since.

 Rick Steves really needs to take a second look.